Technology

 11. Safety Stock for Fluctuations

-Some businesses have long been keeping safety stock as a best practice.
-With the supply change interruptions and changing consumer demand that Covid-19 waves have created, more businesses are realizing the benefits of having safety/buffer goods.
+Some businesses have always treated safety stock as best practice.
+After the supply disruptions and demand swings of the Covid-19 waves, far more are seeing the case for buffer goods.

 12. Sustainable and Resilient Supply Chains for Greater Dependability

-Technological changes in cloud capabilities, AI, and IoT allow for greater communication across inventory management networks.
-Decentralizing methods such as multi-warehousing reduce dependency on a particular region.
+Advances in cloud capabilities, AI, and IoT let information flow more freely across inventory management networks.
+Decentralizing tactics like multi-warehousing cut a business's dependence on any one region.

-Changes like these will make more sustainable and resilient supply chain processes across industries and for individual businesses.
+Together, these shifts make supply chains more sustainable and more resilient, both across industries and for individual companies.

 13. Omnichannel Customer Service for Better Communication

-Customers have understandably had more questions throughout the pandemic, and this is one solution many logistics services have made.
-It’s a change that’s here to stay.
+Buyers have had plenty more questions since the pandemic, and many logistics services answered with exactly this.
+It's a change that's here to stay.

 14. Investing in Inventory Managers for Improving